pegasus4me/pegasus4me/README.md

 <h1 align="center">
-pragmatic by design. optimistic by nature
+pragmatic by design optimistic by nature

 </h1>